 2. After you find it, please copy and paste the tracker name (in this case, it's gtm1).

-📞 If you have any questions on setting up Google Analytics integration - feel free to reach out to our team via chat or email: support@survicate.com
+📞 If you have any questions about setting up Google Analytics integration - feel free to reach out to our team via chat or email: support@survicate.com.